mulle-sde/mulle-env/README.md

 A directory must be "init"ed, before you can use **mulle-env** with it.
 Let's try an example with a `project` directory.
-We want a minimal portable set of commandline tools, so we specify the style as "none:none".
+We want a minimal portable set of commandline tools, so we specify the style as "none:tight".

 ```
-mulle-env init -d project --style none:none
+mulle-env init -d project --style none:tight
 ```

 And this is what happens: